 Students should report immediately to Security any violation of this Policy or other event that results in a dangerous or threatening situation.
 Students at the 1420 Pine Street campus can reach Security Services by using the telephones located by the elevators on each floor of College Hall or by using the telephones inside the elevators of College Hall and Alumni Hall, or by dialing extension 9444 from any telephone on campus.

-Students at any site other than the 1420 Pine Street campus should immediately contact the local area police.
-Students at 1200 North French St, Wilmington, Delaware should report immediately to Security at 302-660-4800.
-Students at any off site locations taking Peirce courses should contact the identified location security office or local area police.
+Students at any of the following sites should immediately contact the following: